Roadmap

 Where Yentic is headed.

-We ship in small, deliberate increments.
-Autosave and multiplayer are the next major milestones, followed by a cloud execution layer for more languages.
+Autosave and multiplayer are the next milestones.
+After that, server-side execution for more languages.

 Now